-Leading up to my Parent’s Group on Sept.
-28th, I thought I would share with the community snippets of my approach, philosophy and experience in working with adolescents and young adults.
+Leading up to my Parent’s Group, I thought I would share with the community snippets of my approach, philosophy and experience in working with adolescents and young adults.
 These are insights that come from my clinical experience in working with both adolescents and their families, either in one-on-one therapy or parent-coaching situations.

 I am often asked how I work with adolescents and why they seem to respond positively to my approach.
 It’s hard to explain exactly what I do, but the overall spirit of how I work (and how I encourage parents to be with their adolescent and young adult children) can be in part represented by the Latin phrase, ars est celare artem, “the art that conceals art.”